hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/name-solver.md

 - The replaced name is computed using the `replace` attribute.
 This pattern can use up to 9 pattern captures (from `$1` to `$9`) captured by the `value` pattern.
 For an explanation on captures see [Pattern Groups and Capturing](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html#cg).

-- The replaced name is considered a *SQL name* in the same category as the original object name.
-This name is always further processed by HotRod to produce an camel case Java property name.
+- The replaced name is considered a **database name** in the same category as the original object name.
+This means the replaced name takes the place of the original name, and is converted to the target language (such as Java) according to the language rules.
 For example, if:

     - The original column name `ACC_VIP_CLIENT_NBR`,
     - Was converted to `VIP_CLIENT` by stripping the prefix and suffix,